-For the storage devices, based on the forecasts of survey institutions, the overall storage product prices as a whole will be stable in 2022.
+For the storage devices, based on the forecasts of survey institutions, according to the research and survey institution, the overall storage product price in 2023 is expected to decrease slightly.
 However, the overall applications, as people's life quality improved, will be applied to different new products; the overall market will maintain stable demands.

-With regards to external extension docking station, with the introduction of Type C related technologies, it is expected that there will be considerable growth every year in the future.
+With regards to external extension docking station, with the introduction of Type C related technologies.
+Nevertheless, the future market is expected to continue to growth.

-With the high growth of the collaborative robot market, naturally more and more new entrants are investing in research and development to join the field of collaboration.
+The long-term growth trend of automation will drive the growth of the industrial robots (including collaborative robots (Cobots), and greater number of new comers will also enter the industry and invest in this field at the same time.
 In addition to actively developing the market, the company will continue to strengthen the development of new products, hoping to continue to lead in the collaborative robot market.